 The starting point for the artists was a search for the possibilities that the desert offers.
-The rich cultural history, the struggles the centuries and building a sustainable future in the desert, were the three sub-themes that were worked on.
-For three months, three phases, each with its public presentation, were used to work towards spectacular and impressive presentations.
-During those months of intensive collaboration, not only 18 local and international artists were trained, but a large part of the population of Tacna, some 18,000 people, was also made part of a tremendous cultural spectacle for the first time.
+The rich cultural history, the struggles of the centuries and building a sustainable future in the desert, were the three sub-themes that were worked on.
+For three months, during three phases, each with its public presentation were used to work towards spectacular and impressive presentations.
+During those months of intensive collaboration, not only were 18 local and international artists trained but a large part of the population of Tacna, some 18,000 people, were made part of a tremendous cultural spectacle for the first time.

 Partner organisation: Grupo de Teatro Deçiertopicante